Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 In the quietest moments, the years between Jones’s sentencing and the renewed attention to his case, he was quite literally forgotten.

-Jones’s mother, Madeline and sister, Antoinette told The Post that relatives who had not seen or heard from him assumed he was playing basketball overseas.
+Jones’s mother, Madeline, and sister, Antoinette told The Post that relatives who had not seen or heard from him assumed he was playing basketball overseas.
 Some cousins thought he had died.

 “It seems like all these years it was nothing that we could say or do,” Madeline Jones said, standing on her front lawn with her daughter.

 Their fight for Jones started three days after the murder when police and SWAT teams tore through the family home.
-Police recovered the murder weapon, which Jones said Jordan likely planted when he asked to sleep over in the days after the murder.
+Police recovered the murder weapon, which Jones said Jordan probably planted when he asked to sleep over in the days after the murder.

 Friends say the family hasn’t entirely recovered from the violent raid; glimpses into the home confirmed signs of it still evident 22 years later.